- Locations: 34

 Affectionately called "Little England," Barbados features a unique combination of British tradition and Caribbean flair, creating an irresistibly charming atmosphere.
 Watch a game of cricket (the island's national sport), sip afternoon tea on your private patio overlooking the sea, frolic in crystal-clear turquoise water, and help yourself to the island's world-famous rum.

-Our exquisite Barbados vacation homes range from 1-bedroom cottages to expansive 10-bedroom estates on the island's legendary pink-sand beaches.
+Our exquisite Barbados vacation homes range from 1-bedroom cottages to expansive 10-bedroom estates on the island's legendary beaches.
 Most of our luxury villas in Barbados come with a full staff – chef, butler, housekeeper and more – at no extra charge.
 Allow your private chef to entertain your palate with traditional Bajan cuisine as you dine poolside to the backdrop of a breathtaking sunset.

 Sugar Hill Resort(9)

 Learn about local history with a visit to the Barbados Museum, located in a former military prison, or Morgan Lewis Mill, when you can view the last remaining intact sugar mill on Barbados.

 Creatures from around the Caribbean and the world wander the four acres that make up the Barbados Wildlife Reserve, originally established to provide a sanctuary for green monkeys.
 Harrison’s Cave showcases Barbados' limestone coral geology, and a train tour winds through caves past pools, waterfalls, and stalagmites.

 For some great souvenirs, stop by the Mount Gay Distillery or Chalky Mountian Potteries, honoring a 300-year-old local pottery tradition.